craftmicro/craftmicro-fonts/README.md

 PackedDBF is a bitmap font format based on BDF.
 It is the format supported by the Craft Micro SDK.

 - [Click here for more information about PackedDBF](https://github.com/projectitis/packedbdf).

+## License

+These fonts are variously licensed (unlicense, freeware, public domain, SIL, OFL etc), but fonts have only been selected if they have a __non-restrictive personal and commercial use__ license.
+The original fonts (including readme and other bundled files) can be found in the [input](/input) folder, so feel free to check those out if you want more detail on a specific font.

+None of these fonts have an attribution license, so you do not need to mention the author of the fonts in your works.

+Please [let us know](https://github.com/craftmicro/craftmicro-fonts/issues) if any of these fonts have inadvertantly been included with an incorrect license and they will be removed.